iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 Methods

-The ConnectorRunner has a Synchronize method that runs your bridge module.
+The BridgeRunner has a Synchronize method that runs your bridge module.

 ```JavaScript
     const bridgeJobDef = new BridgeJobDefArgs();